Judge Rules NYC Law Padlocking Unlicensed Cannabis Stores is Unconstitutional

 A New York Cannabis Lawyer’s Analysis of the NYC Illegal Weed Store Padlock Case

-On October 29, 2024, Queens County Superior Court Justice Kevin J. Kerrigan ruled that a New York City law used to close illegal cannabis stores, did so denying the due process rights of the store owners.
+On October 29, 2024, Queens County Superior Court Justice Kevin J. Kerrigan ruled that a New York City padlock law used by sherriffs to close illegal cannabis stores, did so denying the due process rights of the New York city weed store owners.
 The decision calls the legality of the closures into question and has the potential to curtail the New York City’s enforcement effort, known as Operation Padlock to Protect.

 The Core Issue: Due Process and Arbitrary Government Action